quicwg/wg-materials/interim-18-09/arrangements.md

 # QUIC Working Group Interim Meeting - September 2018

-This is the arrangements page for the QUIC Working Group's sixth Interim Face-to-Face meeting, hosted by TBD in TBD.
+This is the arrangements page for the QUIC Working Group's sixth Interim Face-to-Face meeting, hosted by NetApp in New York City, NY, USA.

 ## Register